 HITRUST certification adds credibility and visibility to an organization.
 It also improves the information security outlook of the organization by identifying potential security risks in the privacy and data protection infrastructure.
 HITRUST certification reduces the time investment and costs connected to complying with numerous regulatory standards.

 With certification, organizations can circumvent potential issues if a secondary audit is needed.
 The HITRUST certification, demonstrates the effectiveness of an organization’s security protocols to consumers and other businesses.

 Learn more about the Importance of HITRUST Certification.

 What Types Of Businesses Should Obtain HITRUST Certification?

-HITRUST Certification is ideal for companies who create, access, store, and exchange sensitive information.
+HITRUST Certification is ideal for companies that create, access, store, and exchange sensitive information.
 This includes healthcare vendors, hospitals, pharmacies, insurance firms, and doctors’ offices.
 Other global organizations outside of healthcare have also been successful in obtaining the HITRUST certification like Marriott, Google, Amazon, Microsoft, Sony, and more.

 Does your organization need HITRUST certification?
 Here’s some help answering that question.

 The HITRUST framework was designed to make sure that healthcare-related facilities subject to HIPAA and their third-party business associates meet security regulations.
 Because HITRUST is a comprehensive combination of multiple security and privacy standards – including HIPAA, HITECH, PCI, COBIT, and NIST – it has become widely applicable in other industries as well.

 Now, the HITRUST framework can be used to streamline risk management operations.
 And it is being effectively used for companies in the insurance, government, biotech, life sciences, and financial sectors, just to name a few.